albi3ro/M4/_posts/2017-06-21-Teaching_With_Code.md

 ## Simplify
 Determine the simplest wording to achieve your aims.
-Not shortest, not the most elegant, and not necessarily the most efficient.
+Not shortest, not the most elegant, and not necessarily most efficient.

 Simplest.